Ketan Kadam

 Ketan Kadam is an Indian entrepreneur and restaurateur.
 He is the chairman and managing director of Impresa Hospitality Management Pvt.
-Ltd and has owned or co-owned a number of successful businesses, including Fire n Ice nightclub, the Maroosh restaurant chain, and the Two One Two Bar and Grill.
+Ltd and has owned and co-owned a number of successful businesses, including the Fire n Ice nightclub, the quick-service Maroosh restaurant chain, and the Two One Two Bar and Grill.
+He owns restaurants across India and in Sri Lanka, Singapore, and Hong Kong and won an award from People for the Ethical Treatment of Animals (PETA) for a non-restaurant tourist business.

 Education

 Kadam, who grew up in Mumbai, has a Bachelor of Arts degree from the University of Mumbai and a Diploma in Hotel and Catering Technology.

 Career

+1990s

 An early venture, Kadam launched the successful Fire n Ice nightclub in 1999 in Lower Parel along with partners Vishal Shetty, Rajiv Shah, and Neeraj Rungta.
 The nightclub was one of the first in Mumbai and one of the most popular, with a strong draw from the junior college and college crowd.
 In April 2014, Kadam and Shetty threw a reunion party on the 15th anniversary of the launching of Fire n Ice, which closed in 2004.